You’re already in Germany.

 Besides the name, Hot or Not is almost identical to Badoo.

-You sign up through Facebook (or email), state your sex and your reason for joining (chatting, dating or making new friends).
+You sign up through Facebook (or email), then you state your gender and your reason for joining (chatting, dating or making new friends).

 Although the app doesn’t specify a target audience, it’s clearly aimed at the young.
 Most members are under the age of 30.